AmineMarnissi/AmineMarnissi/README.md

 ## Mohamed Amine Marnissi

-I am soon to finish my PhD in Machine Learning/Deep Learning at the National School of Engineering of the University of Sfax.
-My current research focuses on computer vision (detection, localisation, segmentation, etc.).
-I am particularly interested in first order optimization, loss functions, domain adaptation and related topics in artificial intelligence.
+Actually, I am a PhD student in machine learning/deep learning at LATIS lab and Enova Robotics.
+My research interests focus on computer vision (detection, localization, segmentation, classification, etc.).
+I am as well interested in optimization, loss functions, domain adaptation and related topics in artificial intelligence.
 I am also passionate about electronics, robotics and competitive programming.

 - 💼 any freelance work? do reach, [email](mohamed.amine.marnissi@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;